Is your procurement function set up for success?

 Determining the right competency framework, identifying the key skills gaps and filling them.
 Our point of view is that high calibre procurement professionals need to be grown rather than sourced.
 We believe this is best done through coaching, experiential learning and clarity of roles and responsibilities with a clear career path.

-Procurement processes affect both the efficiency and effectiveness of the overall organisation and are therefore a key enabler of operational excellence.
+Procurement processes affect both the efficiency and effectiveness of the overall organization and are therefore a key enabler of operational excellence.
 Key processes include; category management, strategic sourcing, supplier management, and procure to pay.
 Procurement processes are ‘engines’ for delivery of policy and program initiatives.
 As such they need effective controls, performance checks against expectations and appropriate adjustments to drive world class performance.

 1.5 Performance Management: